amy854001-hub/web-os-ultra/readme.md

 ## 🪐 About the Project

-**WebOS Ultra** is a fast, highly polished web-based operating system simulation built inside a single, zero-install monolithic structure.
-It serves a gorgeous, responsive workspace interface directly to your web browser with zero server setup or heavy configuration scripts needed.
+**WebOS Ultra** is a fast, highly polished web-based operating system simulation built inside a single, zero-install monolithic file.
+It serves a beautiful, responsive workspace interface directly to your web browser with zero server setup or heavy configuration scripts needed.

 ---